Objective Function | Description |

 In the following discussion, you can think of a standard linear model scenario, e.g. with squared-error loss function, and a data set where we split some of the observations in a random fashion into a training set, for initial model fitting, and a test set, which will be kept separate and independent, and used to measure generalization performance.
 We note training error as the average loss over all the training sets we could create in this process of random splitting.
 The test error is the average prediction error obtained when a model fitted on the training data is used to make predictions on the test data.

-6.4.2.1 Generalization in the Classical Regime
+9.4.2.1 Generalization in the classical regime

 So what result should we expect in this scenario?
-Let’s look at the following visualization inspired by Hastie, Tibshirani, and Friedman (2017).
+Let’s look at the following visualization, inspired by Hastie, Tibshirani, and Friedman (2017).

 A key idea is that as the model complexity increases, we potentially capture more of the data variability.
 This reduces bias, which is the difference in our average prediction and the true model prediction.
-But this only works for training error, shown in blue, where eventually our model can potentially fit the training data perfectly!
+But this only works for training error, where eventually our model can potentially fit the training data perfectly!

-The goal is to find the sweet spot.
+The ultimate goal is to find the sweet spot.
 We want a model that’s complex enough to capture the data, but not so complex that it overfits to the training data.

-We can demonstrate this on the classic mtcars dataset3, which has only 32 observations!
+dataset4, which has only 32 observations!
 We repeatedly trained a model to predict miles per gallon on only 10 of those observations, and assess test error on the rest.
-The model we used is a form of ridge regression, but we implemented splines for the car’s weight, horsepower, and displacement4, i.e. we GAMed it up (Section 5.4).
-We trained increasingly complex models, and in what follows we visualize the error as a function of model complexity.
+The model we used is a form of ridge regression5, but we implemented splines for the car’s weight, horsepower, and displacement, i.e., we GAMed it up (Section 8.4).
+We trained increasingly complex models, and in what follows we visualize the error as a function of model complexity as we did previously.

 On the left part of the visualization, we see that the test error dips as we get a better model.
 Our best test error is noted by the large gray dot.
 Eventually though, the test error rises as expected, even as training error gets better.
 Test error eventually hits a peak when the number of parameters equals the number of training observations.
 But then we keep going, and the test error starts to decrease again!
 By the end we have essentially perfect training prediction, and our test error is as good as it was with the simpler models.
 This is the double descent phenomenon with one of the simplest datasets around.
 Cool!

 The take home point is this: our primary concern is generalization error.
 We can reduce this error by increasing model complexity, but this may eventually cause test error to increase.
 However, with enough data and model complexity, we can get to the point where we can fit the training data perfectly, and yet still generalize well to new data.
-In many standard or at least smaller data and model settings, you can maybe assume the classical regime holds.
+In many standard, or at least smaller, data and model settings, you can maybe assume the classical regime holds.
 But when employing deep learning with massive data and billions of parameters, you can worry less about the model’s complexity.
 But no matter what, we should use tools to help make our model work better, and we prefer smaller and simpler models that can do as well as more complex ones, even if those ‘smaller’ models are still billions of parameters!

-6.5 Regularization
+9.5 Regularization

-We now are very aware that a key aspect of the machine learning approach that we want our model to work well with new data.
+We now are very aware that a key aspect of the machine learning approach is having our model to work well with new data.
 One way to improve generalization is through the use of regularization, which is a general approach to penalize complexity in a model, and is typically used to prevent overfitting.
 Overfitting occurs when a model fits the training data very well, but does not generalize well to new data.
 This usually happens when the model is too complex and starts fitting to random noise in the training data.
-We can also have the opposite problem, where the model is too simple to capture the patterns in the data, and this is known as underfitting5.
+We can also have the opposite problem, where the model is too simple to capture the patterns in the data, and this is known as underfitting6.

-In the following demonstration, the first plot shows results from a model that probably too complex for the data setting.
-The curve is very wiggly result as it tries as much of the data as possible, and is an example of overfitting.
+In the following demonstration, the first plot shows results from a model that is probably too complex for the data setting.
+The curve is very wiggly as it tries as much of the data as possible, and is an example of overfitting.
 The second plot shows a straight line fit as we’d get from linear regression.
 It’s too simple for the underlying feature-target relationship, and is an example of underfitting.
 The third plot shows a model that is a better fit to the data, and is an example of a model that is complex enough to capture the nonlinear aspect of the data, but not so complex that it capitalizes on a lot of noise.

 Regularization is used in many modeling scenarios.
 Here is a quick rundown of some examples.

-• Similarly, the variance estimate of a random effect in mixed models, e.g. for the intercept or slope, is inversely related to an L2 penalty on the effect estimates for that group effect.
-The more penalization applied, the less random effect variance, and the more the random effect is shrunk toward the overall mean7.
+Similarly, the variance estimate of a random effect in mixed models, e.g. for the intercept or slope, is inversely related to an L2 penalty on the effect estimates for that group effect.
+The more penalization applied, the less random effect variance, and the more the random effect is shrunk toward the overall mean8.

-• Still another form of regularization occurs in the form of priors in Bayesian models.
+Still another form of regularization occurs in the form of priors in Bayesian models.
 There we use priors to control the influence of the data on the final model.
 A small variance on the prior shrinks the model towards the prior mean.
 If large, there is little influence of the prior on the posterior.
 In regression models, there is correspondence between ridge regression and using a normal distribution prior for the coefficients in Bayesian regression, where the L2 penalty is related to the variance of that prior.
-Even in deep learning, there usually a ‘Bayesian interpretation’ of the regularization approaches employed.
+Even in deep learning, there is usually a ‘Bayesian interpretation’ of the regularization approaches employed.

 In the end, regularization comes in many forms across the modeling landscape, and is a key aspect of machine learning and traditional statistical modeling alike.
 The primary goal is to decrease model complexity in the hopes of increasing our ability to generalize the selected model to new data scenarios.

-6.6 Cross-validation
+9.6 Cross-validation

 One way to do this is to split the training data into different partitions, which we now call validation sets.
 We fit the model on the training set, and then assess performance on the validation set(s).
 We then repeat this process for many different splits of the data into training and validation sets, and average the results.
 This is known as K-fold cross-validation.
 It’s important to note that we still want a test set to be held out that is in no way used during the training process.
-The validation sets are used to help us choose the best model based on some metric, and the test set is used to assess the final model’s performance.
+The validation sets are used to help us choose the best model based on some metric, and the test set is used to assess the chosen model’s performance.

 So cross-validation provides a better measure of the metric we use to choose our model.
 When comparing a model with different parameter settings, we can look at the (average) metric each has from the validation process, and select the model parameter set that has the best metric value.
 This process is typically known as model selection.
 This works for choosing a model across different sets of hyperparameter settings, for example, with different penalty parameters for regularized regression.
 But can also aid in choosing a model from a set of different model types, for example, standard linear model approach vs. boosting.
 In that case we apply the cross-validation approach for each model, and the ‘winner’ is the one with the best average metric value on the test set.